 What makes Edward’s story atypical starts with the man himself.
 Spend any time with him and the distinct nature of Edward’s leadership become clear (and yes, we do include Edwardisms— his signature malapropisms—in that description).
 He was an early Apple adopter (remember the Macintosh LCIII?) and was among the first agencies to implement start-to-finish design with one artist taking a job from concept through final production—no production artists, no layers.
 As he grew his agency, the horizontal structure stuck with every employee having an equal voice and responsibility for the work.
 He took his agency virtual back in 2009, before it was common or even fully understood, choosing to invest in talent and technology over bricks and Red Vines.

 While according to Edward, “We don’t do it for the plastics,” under his leadership, the Estipona Group been honored with a host of marketing awards, including American Advertising Federation ADDY awards and American Marketing Association ACE awards.
-In 2008, Estipona Group was awarded the prestigious Governor’s Arts Award in recognition of its support of the arts and in 2017 was named a finalist for the Governor’s Points of Light Awards, recognizing community contribution through volunteer service.
+In 2008, Estipona Group was awarded the prestigious Governor’s Arts Award in recognition of its support of the arts; in 2016, the agency was named “Outstanding Media Partner” in the Silver Syringe Awards, the same year Edward was named “Technology Advocate/Creative Services” in the NCET Tech Awards; and in 2017, Estipona Group was a finalist for the Governor’s Points of Light Awards, recognizing community contribution through volunteer service.

 Edward and his sweet 90s perm graduated with a Bachelor of Science in Marketing from the University of Nevada, Reno.
 He is the father of two and happily married to his high school sweetheart.